mcbookshelf/bookshelf/docs/contribute/documentation.md

 # 📝 Documentation

-Bookshelf aims to simplify datapack development and make it accessible.
+Bookshelf aims to simplify map making and make it accessible.
 We’ve worked hard to create a comprehensive documentation website and ask that every new feature be documented properly.

 ---